Offline-Cheatbreaker/Offline-CheatBreaker-API/README.md

 ## Compatibility

 This API has been tested with Spigot 1.7.10, PaperSpigot 1.7.10 and mSpigot 1.7.10 (MineHQ Spigot).
+However, it can work on other/newer versions as well.

 This API can detect people on Offline CheatBreaker 1.7.10 and 1.8.9.

 **Please note** that you must add ProtocolLib to your server for the API to work!
-You can get the latest one for 1.7.10 [here](https://github.com/dmulloy2/ProtocolLib/releases/tag/3.7.0).
+(You can get the latest one for 1.7.10 [here](https://github.com/dmulloy2/ProtocolLib/releases/tag/3.7.0)).

 ## Download